 When we experience trauma or dysfunctional relationships, it can hurt how we view the world.
 In some cases, this history can make us believe that the world is out to get us.
 This point of view is one characteristic of paranoia.
 According to the Mental Health America website, paranoia involves intense anxious or fearful feelings and thoughts often related to persecution, threat, or conspiracy.

 Paranoia may persist beneath the surface for people who otherwise go about their day normally.
-Paranoia may also occur with mental disorders.
+Paranoia may also occur with mental disorders, like PTSD paranoia.
 Paranoia can damage mental health when persistent thoughts and feelings become delusions, which are firmly maintained ideas that remain even in the face of contrary evidence.
 Paranoia is also a symptom of paranoid personality disorder (PPD), one of a group of conditions called "Cluster A" personality disorders.
 These disorders often appear in early adulthood and are more common in men, though any individual may experience them.
 However, people who have personality disorders can enjoy full and happy lives with a variety of treatment options, including counseling.

 Do You Feel Paranoid?